EDI Pledge

 • Holding myself accountable.

 I am a reflective person and have thought a great deal about my own journey, and my background as a working-class creative.
-My background meant that I experienced barriers however my work ethic and the fact that I have doggedly pursued my ambitions & goals, has led to opportunities, which means that I now live with and acknowledge many privileges.
+My background meant that I experienced barriers, and I have learned how the arts sector ‘operates’ however my work ethic and the fact that I have doggedly pursued my ambitions & goals, has led to opportunities, which means that I now live with and acknowledge many privileges.

 I’ve invested time into researching, organising and participating in training & development with the goal of educating myself, to deeply understand my biases, better acknowledge my privileges and change ingrained and/or learned behaviour when it comes to EDI & access in my work.